 The mission of a Catholic college education

-Catholic colleges like my institution, Molloy College, have a purpose that goes beyond a good education and training for a career.
+Catholic colleges like my institution, Molloy University, have a purpose that goes beyond a good education and training for a career.
 Those goals are critical in the life of any student and in the life of any college.
 But a Catholic education is always rooted in Jesus Christ—even when a student may not realize it.
 This isn’t really surprising when we consider all the other good works Catholic institutions do because they are following in the footsteps of the Lord.
 A patient rushed to a Catholic hospital is likely unaware of the Christian mission that built and sustains the medical care they receive, but it is the foundation of the hospital, nonetheless.

 In fact, the very idea of a university was created by the Catholic Church in medieval Europe.
 They did this with the basic belief that all knowledge—all truth—comes from God.
 So the study of all knowledge leads back to God.
 That is the heart of a Catholic education.
 Campus ministry and chaplain offices are public and direct signs of the Christian purpose of a Catholic college.
 Students tend to be absorbed in schoolwork, sports, and friends, which are all important, wonderful aspects of life.
 But they aren’t and shouldn’t be all of life.
 Our obligations to God and to others are also a vital part of a happy, balanced life.